- Found in arid deserts of the southwestern U.S. and northern Mexico are western diamondback rattlesnakes.

 - Up to 800mg of venom: On average, western diamondback’s bites contain between 250 and 350 mg of venom.
 However, sometimes, their venom yield could go up to 800mg.
 It takes only seconds for the rattlesnake’s venom to travel into its victim’s bloodstream.
 Bitten persons can begin to experience its effects immediately.

-- 20-years life expectancy: In captivity, western diamondback rattlesnakes can live for up to 15-20 years.
+- 20-year life expectancy: In captivity, western diamondback rattlesnakes can live for up to 15-20 years.

 - Keratin rattles: Rattlesnake rattles are one of the species’ most prominent features.
 However, not many people know that the snake’s rattles are actually made of keratin.
 In case you didn’t know, your fingernails are made of keratin.